bolt/bolt/contributing.md

 ====================

-If you are reading this, you must be considering opening an issue for help with a bug, some trouble you're having, or to suggest a new feature.
+If you are reading this, you must be considering opening an issue for help with a bug, to suggest a new feature or help out with a Pull Request.
 Great!

 To streamline this process, we've made this small document, to help you report your issue or feature more efficiently.
 We did out best to keep it brief, so